 Our accommodation is approved by the Universities UK Code of Practice, which aims to ensure that students enjoy good quality accommodation.
 The Code ensures that residents benefit from adherence to clear policies and procedures relating to health and safety, maintenance, the environment, contractual responsibilities, support services, antisocial behaviour and complaints.
 For more details see thesac.org.uk/the-code.

-Lancaster University’s accommodation team have won the ‘Best Customer Service’ award in the National Student Housing Awards as well as an outstanding achievement award from the University itself.
-Our accommodation was named ‘Best University Halls’ eight times and was regularly winner or runner up in most categories at the annual National Student Housing Awards, from 2010 to 2019.
+Lancaster University’s accommodation team have previously won the ‘Best Customer Service’ award at the National Student Housing Awards, as well as an outstanding achievement award from the University itself.
+Our accommodation was named ‘Best University Halls’ eight times in the annual National Student Housing Survey, which has now been superseded by the Global Student Living Index.

 Lancaster University Homes